scollier/summit2014DockerLab/summit_lab.md

 **Inspect Environment variables**

 Run the container.
+The command below is taking the enviroment variable *HOST_IP* and will inject that into the *run-mw.sh* script when the container is launched.
+The *HOST_IP* is the IP address of the virtual machine that is hosting the container.
+This creates a dynamic configuration mechanism.

-    docker run -d --link mariadb:db  -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki
+    docker run -d -e=HOST_IP=10.16.143.125 --link mariadb:db  -v /var/www/html/ -p 80:80 --name mediawiki summit/mediawiki

 Check out the link that was made.

     docker ps | grep media

-Notice in the *NAMES* column no the mariadb container and how the link is represented.
+Notice in the *NAMES* column on the mariadb container and how the link is represented.

 Inspect the container and get volume information: